 The True Investment Value of Quality Documentation

-Market pressures often encourage cost-cutting in CD, particularly with the proliferation of AI tools and fragmented outsourcing options.
+Market pressures often encourage cost-cutting in CD, particularly with the increase of AI tools and fragmented outsourcing options.
 However, industry analysis consistently demonstrates that every dollar saved in documentation quality costs three to five dollars during construction phases.

 Recent case studies across commercial, industrial, and residential assignments show that comprehensive, accurate, well-coordinated CDs deliver: